5 min read

 Geoclimatic regions influenced the types of games.
 Games in the Arctic developed the mental and physical strength necessary to survive in a harsh climate with extended periods of darkness.
 Great physical strength is required to harvest large sea mammals so games involved feats of strength, endurance, balance, focus, reflexes, flexibility, and patience.
 During the long, dark winter months games kept children busy physically and mentally and kept adults in top physical form.

-Traditional Indigenous games taught valuable skills but also combined mental and physical wellbeing.
+Traditional Indigenous games taught valuable skills but also combined mental and physical well-being.
 Run and Scream is a great example.
-Children would line up, take a big breath, start running fast while screaming until they ran out of breath.
+Children would line up, take a big breath, and start running fast while screaming until they ran out of breath.
 The spot where they had to draw their next breath was marked.
 With each turn, they tried to better their own distance and pass the marks of others.
 To an outside observer, it would look like a bunch of kids having fun running and screaming.
 But, in reality, it was a bunch of kids having fun running while building muscles, increasing the lung capacity necessary for fitness and to hold the long notes in songs, burning off extra energy, and releasing any stress.

 Line tag, traditionally a Blackfoot game, involved children holding hands in a line and the person at the front of the line had to tag the person at the end of the line without the line breaking.
 A simple game that developed hand strength, balance, cooperation, and speed.

-Metis children learned to follow directions by playing a map game:
+Métis children learned to follow directions by playing a map game:

 A distinctly Métis game, the map game, helped develop children’s ability to give and follow directions and promoted interaction between boys and girls.
 One of two teams hid while the captain drew a map for the opposing team, detailing the position of the hidden children.
 The map could be made very confusing but had to be legible.
 The opposing team would have to find the hidden children using this map.
 Once all the children were found, the opposing team hid and the captain drew a map.
 At each turn, the captain changed to allow every child an opportunity to draw a map.